-Lack Of Awareness Sees Michigan Schools And Libraries Miss Out On E-Rate Funding: State Coordinator
+Lack of Awareness Sees Michigan Schools And Libraries Miss Out on E-Rate Funding: State Coordinator

 “I don’t know any school or library that feels they have enough funding,” Joe Polasek said at the “Connecting Michigan Communities: Digital Education in Michigan” event, hosted by Connected Nation Michigan.

-The E-Rate program, which was recently expanded to the home, is based on free and reduced lunch eligibility reported by schools and can support schools’ recurring or one-time service costs for internet.
+The E-Rate program is based on free and reduced lunch eligibility reported by schools and can support schools’ recurring or one-time service costs for internet.
 In some cases, the program can cover up to 90 percent of an internet service bill, something Polasek would like to see more schools and libraries take advantage of in his state.

+There have been recent legislative proposals to extend the E-Rate to cover internet subsidies to the home.

 If a school or library qualifies for E-Rate funding, it can then use money that would have gone toward paying the internet bill for other needs like technology or education improvements.

-Note: Editor’s Note: A previous version of this story said that the E-Rate program was recently expanded to cover subsidies to the home.
-The story has been corrected to say that various legislative proposals have been introduced to achieve that.
-As it is, the E-Rate program is based on free and reduced lunch eligibility reported by schools and can support schools’ recurring or one-time service costs for the internet.